Modern Data Architecture [Essentials & Best Practices]

 - Maintaining data quality: Even the most amazing architecture and systems are only as good as their data, and if you don’t have plans and processes in place to determine the quality of incoming and outgoing data (and the wherewithal to automate data assurance and integrity) then you’re just going to deal with substandard results.

-WekaFS provides the foundation for a streamlined and affordable data infrastructure that prioritizes performance, scalability and intelligent operations.
-With WekaFS, you enjoy a unified system that is optimized for NVMe low-latency, high-performance computing for critical workloads in genomics, machine learning and big data analysis.
-In fact, WekaFS is the world’s fastest shared file system and supports bare-metal, virtual and cloud (on-prem, public and hybrid cloud storage) environments.* It also supports almost any data platform or protocol either natively (POSIX, NFS, S3, SMB) or through POSIX node connections (HDFS).
+WEKA provides the foundation for a streamlined and affordable data infrastructure that prioritizes performance, scalability and intelligent operations.
+With WEKA, you enjoy a unified system that is optimized for NVMe low-latency, high-performance computing for critical workloads in genomics, machine learning and big data analysis.
+In fact, WEKA is the world’s fastest shared file system and supports bare-metal, virtual and cloud (on-prem, public and hybrid cloud storage) environments.* It also supports almost any data platform or protocol either natively (POSIX, NFS, S3, SMB) or through POSIX node connections (HDFS).

-If you are interested in WekaFS as the scalable, performance-focused architecture for your intensive computing workloads and data storage needs, Contact Us to learn more.
+If you are interested in WEKA as the scalable, performance-focused architecture for your intensive computing workloads and data storage needs, Contact Us to learn more.